-GENERAL INFORMATION

-The foundation is constructed from poured in place concrete.
+GENERAL INFORMATION The foundation is constructed from poured in place concrete.
 A perimeter foundation wall supports the exterior walls of the building.
 Interior load bearing components are supported by pier footings and/or continuous spread footings.
 The lower floor is a concrete slab.
 The upper floors are constructed out of wood joists.
-The stud walls are constructed from 2 X 6 dimensional lumber.
-The exterior wall sheathing is oriented strand board (OSB).
+The subflooring is plywood.
+The stud walls are constructed from 2 X 4 dimensional lumber.
+The exterior wall sheathing is plywood.
+The roof structure is constructed out of a combination of manufactured trusses and conventional stick framing.
+The roof sheathing is plywood installed over a layer of open sheathing.
 FOUNDATION The foundation is constructed in a manner typical of buildings of this type and age.
-No defects were observed.
+There are minor shrinkage cracks in the foundation.
+Shrinkage cracks are common in poured concrete foundation walls.
+They do not affect the performance of the foundation.
+No action is indicated.
 MUDSILL The mudsill is typically a 2x4 or 2x6 member that is laid flat directly on the top of or cast into the top of the foundation wall.
 The mudsill is usually bolted to the foundation wall and serves as a base for the rest of the floor framing.
 In this building, the mudsill is inaccessible and cannot be evaluated.
 There was no evidence present that would suggest that there are defects in this component.
 ANCHOR BOLTS Anchor bolts are bolts that are cast into the top of the concrete foundation and retain the mudsill.
 Anchor bolts primary function in this area, is to prevent the building from being displaced from its foundation during an earthquake.
-Anchor bolts have grown in diameter over the years as have the nuts and washers that retain the mudsill.
+Anchor bolts have grown in diameter over the years as have the nuts and washers that retain the mudsill .
 Generally speaking, the newer the building, the better resistance it will have to seismic activity.
 Due to the design of this building, anchor bolts are not visible and could not be evaluated.
 FLOOR JOISTS The floor joists are covered with finished surfaces and therefore were not visible for inspection.
 There was no evidence present suggesting that defects or deficiencies are present.
+SUBFLOORING The subfloor was covered with insulation and finished surfaces and was not visible for inspection.
+There was no evidence present suggesting that defects or deficiencies are present.
 WALLS The walls are covered with finished surfaces and therefore were not visible for inspection.
 No evidence of defects or deficiencies was observed.

-GENERAL COMMENTS The inspection of the structure was limited to unit #1301's interior.
-A complete evaluation of the building is beyond the scope of this inspection.
-No evidence of defects or deficiencies were observed in this unit.
+ROOF STRUCTURE The roof structure is constructed from a combination of factory-built, engineered trusses and site cut and assembled dimensional lumber.
+The roof structure is constructed in a manner consistent with buildings of this type and is performing its intended function.
+No defects or deficiencies were observed.
+ROOF SHEATHING The roof sheathing is installed in a manner consistent with buildings of this type and is performing its intended function.
+No defects or deficiencies were observed.